 • Understanding of principles related to a combination of the fields of botany, soil science, wildlife biology, geology, hydrology, and spatial analysis;

-• Applicant should possess relevant or related field experience – knowledge of and/or experience in high desert and Great Basin ecology preferred;
+• Applicant should possess relevant or related field experience implementing AIM and/or other standardized protocols for field data collection – knowledge of and/or experience in high desert and Great Basin ecology preferred;

 • Awareness of best practices for field safety, communication and risk management;